-Blackberry hand Pies recipe is made from delicious glazed pie crust or puff pastry surrounding a thick rich blackberry filling.
-They are designed to be finger food with little mess.
+These Blackberry Hand Pies are made from delicious glazed pie crust or puff pastry surrounding a thick rich blackberry filling.
+Perfect for a lunchbox snack, an afternoon treat or an addition to the dessert table for a Holiday or party.

 All of the filling recipes below will be great for fruit hand pies.
 Just add some extra cornstarch to make sure they thicken up well.